art-institute-of-chicago/aic-mobile-ios/README.md

 ## Getting Started

-The AIC Mobile App consists of two parts: a content authoring system written in Drupal, and this repository - an iOS app written in Swift.
+The Official Mobile App consists of two parts: a content authoring system written in Drupal, and this repository - an iOS app written in Swift.
 The content authoring CMS can be found here:

 https://github.com/art-institute-of-chicago/mobile-app-cms